OPM/ResInsight-UserDocumentation/content/plot-window/WellLogsAndPlots.md

 ![]({{< relref "" >}}images/plot-window/WellLogPlotDataSource.png)

-To change data source for some curves, select the curves you wish to change source for and select **Change Data Source** command form the context menu.
+To change data source for some curves, select the curves you wish to change source for and select **Change Data Source** command from the right-click menu.
 The following dialog will appear:

 ![]({{< relref "" >}}images/plot-window/WellLogExtractionChangeDataSource.png)